ccrawford4/tic-tac-toe/README.md

 ## Gameplay

-To play the game, you need to enter your move as two integer inputs representing the row and column where you want to place your mark.(X or O).
+To play the game, you need to enter your move as two integer inputs representing the row and column where you want to place your mark (X or O).
 For example, to place your mark in the top-left corner, you would input `0 0`, and to place it in the middle, you would input `1 1`.The game continues until one player wins or it's a draw.
+Note: You can also choose to play on a 4x4 grid but for the first couple moves it will take longer than usual for the computer to choose an optimal position.

 ## Implementation

 The project is written in C and focuses on efficient memory allocation and deallocation to minimize resource usage.
 The minimax algorithm is used to determine the computer's moves, ensuring a high level of difficulty for human players.
+Additionally, this particular implementation of minimax uses alpha-beta pruning to optimize performance.
+After the algorithm recursively finds optimal moves for both players then it will stop searching and place the player on said square.
+This reduces the number of comparisons you have to make and speeds up the amount of time it takes to choose a position.

 ### Memory Allocation and Deallocation